-THEA-89 Theater Arts Academy 18-108 hours activity; 18-108 hours total
+THEA-89 Theater Arts Academy

 This course providing a broad introduction to educational opportunities and career pathways in theater arts.
 This course is designed for first-time college students and does not require any theater experience.
 Not transferable

 THEA-99 Independent Study in Theater Arts